Ciyfly/Argo/README.md

    OutPut

-   --format value  Output format separated by commas, txt, json, xlsx, html supported. (default: "txt,json") --save value    Result saved as 'target' by default.
+   --format value     Output format separated by commas, txt, json, xlsx, html supported. (default: "txt,json") --outputdir value  save output to directory
+   --quiet            Enable quiet mode to output only the URL information that has been retrieved, in JSON format (default: false)
+   --save value       Result saved as 'target' by default.
 Use '--save test' to save as 'test'.

    Update